ufs-community/ufs-srweather-app/docs/UsersGuide/source/DefineWorkflow.rst

 ===================
 There is a specific order of precedence imposed when the SRW App loads configuration files.

 #.
-Load config_defaults.yaml file.
+Load ``config_defaults.yaml`` file.
 #.
-Load the user’s config.yaml file.
+Load the user’s ``config.yaml`` file.
 #.
 Load the workflow defaults YAML file.
 #.
 At this point, all anchors and references will be resolved.
 #.
 All PyYAML constructors will also be called for the data provided in that entry.
 #.
-Call update_dict function to remove any null entries from default tasks using the PyYAML anchors.
+Call ``update_dict`` function to remove any null entries from default tasks using the PyYAML anchors.
 #.
-Load all files from the ``taskgroups:`` entry from the user’s config, or default if not overridden.
+Load all files from the ``taskgroups:`` entry from the user’s config or from the default if not overridden.
 This is achieved with a call to the ``extend_yaml()`` function.
 #.
 Add the contents of the files to the ``task:`` section.
 #.
 Update the existing workflow configuration with any user-specified entries (removing the ones that are null entries).
 #.
 Add a ``jobname:`` entry to every task in the workflow definition section.

 #.
-Incorporate other default configuration settings from machine files, constants, etc into the default config dictionary in memory.
+Incorporate other default configuration settings from machine files, constants, etc. into the default config dictionary in memory.
 #.
 Apply all user settings last to take highest precedence.
 #.
 Call ``extend_yaml()`` to render templates that are available.
-   NOTE: This is the one that is likely to trip up any settings that setup.py will make.
+   NOTE: This is the one that is likely to trip up any settings that ``setup.py`` will make.
 References to other defaults that get changed during the course of validation may be rendered here earlier than desired.

 At this point, validation and updates for many other configuration settings will be made for a variety of sections.
 Once complete, ``extend_yaml()`` is called repeatedly, stopping only when  all possible Jinja2-templated values have been rendered.